-Unemployment rate 6.6 per cent in August
+Unemployment rate 9.5 per cent in May

-According to Statistics Finland's Labour Force Survey, the number of unemployed persons in August was 177,000, which was 20,000 lower than one year ago.
-At 6.6 per cent, the unemployment rate was 0.8 percentage points lower than one year earlier.
-The number of employed persons was 30,000 higher than in last year's August.
+According to Statistics Finland's Labour Force Survey, the number of unemployed persons in May 2012 was 266,000, which was 8,000 lower than one year ago.
+At 9.5 per cent, the unemployment rate was 0.3 percentage points lower than one year earlier.
+The unemployment figures in the Labour Force Survey are at their highest in May when students enter the labour market.
+There were 13,000 more employed than in May of the previous year.

-Unemployment rate and trend of unemployment rate 1989/01 - 2011/08
+Unemployment rate and trend of unemployment rate 1989/01-2012/05